 Each year the Center hosts an interdisciplinary faculty colloquium based around a theme chosen by the colloquium director.
 Both the participants and director are chosen by competition.
 In addition, the Center periodically co-sponsors thematic colloquia with various University partners.

-The Hall Center sponsors twelve ongoing seminars which bring together faculty and graduate students from different departments for interdisciplinary dialogue and discussion and to present research.
+The Hall Center currently sponsors seven ongoing seminars which bring together faculty and graduate students from different departments for interdisciplinary dialogue and discussion and to present research.
 Many of the seminars also invite visiting speakers from other US universities and from overseas.

 The Center sponsors workshops for faculty and graduate students, according to demand and funding.
 The main workshops assist the development of research grant proposals and faculty publications.